usnistgov/Docs4NIST/docs/borg_the_docs.rst

 ``borg_the_docs`` Sub-Action
 ============================

-This `GitHub action <https://docs.github.com/en/actions>`_ implements a `Docker workflow <>`_ that is invoked by the main :ref:`NISTTHEDOCS2DEATH` to modify the Sphinx configuration before building the documentation.
+This `GitHub action <https://docs.github.com/en/actions>`_ is invoked by the main :ref:`NISTTHEDOCS2DEATH` to modify the Sphinx configuration before building the documentation.

 Usage
 -----